Liberals' Movement (Lithuania): Foundation, participation in the government and growth (2006–2016)

 The party was founded in 2006 by dissident members of the Liberal and Centre Union that were unhappy with Artūras Zuokas's leadership.

-In the summer of 2006, the Liberal Movement started cooperating with the Homeland Union (as the Liberal and Centre Union before joining Kirkilas Cabinet).
-In the 2007 municipal elections the party got 4.66 per cent of national vote.
+In the summer of 2006, the Liberal Movement started cooperating with the Homeland Union (as the Liberal and Centre Union) before joining the Kirkilas Cabinet.
+In the 2007 municipal elections the party received 4.66 per cent of the national vote.

-In the legislative elections of 2008 it gained 11 seats in the Seimas and 5.72 percent of the national vote.
+In the legislative elections of 2008, it gained 11 seats in the Seimas and 5.72 percent of the national vote.
 The LRLS formed a coalition with the Homeland Union, the Liberal and Centre Union, and the National Resurrection Party.
 This coalition gained a combined governmental majority of 80 out of 141 seats in the Seimas, led by Prime Minister Andrius Kubilius of the Homeland Union.
 At the subsequent elections of 2012, the party lost one seat to finish with 10 seats in the Seimas and 8.57 percent of the national vote.

-Just month before the 2011 municipal election, the party started to describe itself as "rational mind right-wingers" (sveiko proto dešinieji), which amplified possibility to win over the Liberal and Centre Union and the Homeland Union.
+Just month before the 2011 municipal election, the party started to describe itself as "rational mind right-wingers" (sveiko proto dešinieji), which amplified the possibility to win over the Liberal and Centre Union and the Homeland Union.
 The party's support started to grow.
-In 2014 European Parliament election and 2015 municipal election the party got 16.55 and 15.49 per cent of the national vote respectively.
-This growth was mainly at expense of the Liberal and Centre Union and the Lithuanian Freedom Union (Liberals), which got 1.48 and per 4.91 cent of national vote 2014 and 2015 elections respectively.
+In the 2014 European Parliament election and the 2015 municipal election the party received 16.55 and 15.49 per cent of the national vote respectively.
+This growth was mainly at expense of the Liberal and Centre Union and the Lithuanian Freedom Union (Liberals), which received 1.48 and per 4.91 cent of national vote 2014 and 2015 elections respectively.
 It was also attributed to the previously undecided voters or voters of other parties (the Homeland Union, the Order and Justice and Labour Party).